SeanMcP/seanmcp.com/src/content/a-few-things-9.md

 title: "A Few Things #9"
 description:
-  A reflection on silence contemplation, the art of bookmaking, semantic satiation, and soccer logo design
+  A reflection on silence contemplation, the art of bookmaking, semantic satiation, and soccer logo design.
 tags:
   - Blog
   - A Few Things